 Preservation Durham Awards

-We seek a wide-ranging and diverse group of nominations; some examples of possible nominations include (1) an exemplary restoration of a historic building; (2) the publication of a new book on a Durham-related topic; (3) a legacy Durham business that contributes to a unique sense of place; (4) a community organizer involved with preservation advocacy; (5) a student or class that has completed a project focused on Durham; (6) a sensitive infill project in a historic district; and many more.
+We seek a wide-ranging and diverse group of nominations; some examples of possible nominations include (1) an exemplary restoration of a historic building; (2) the publication of a new book on a Durham-related topic; (3) a legacy Durham business that contributes to a unique sense of place; (4) a community organizer involved with preservation advocacy; (5) a student or class that has completed a project focused on Durham; (6) a sensitive infill project in a historic district; (7) a program that exemplifies the preservation of history; and many more.

 Indigenous Memories for their preservation advocacy and educational programs to highlight the experiences of Indigenous peoples, Maroons, enslaved individuals, and free people of color who lived along the Historic Indian Trading Path.